cfpb/hmda-frontend/src/documentation/markdown/2020/identifiers-faq.md

 ### Institution Respondent ID Changes
 **Do respondent IDs change with agency code changes?**
 Changes to an institution's Agency Code may result in changes to that institution's Respondent ID, especially in the case of depository institutions.
 Please see the [2017 HMDA FIG Table 1](https://s3.amazonaws.com/cfpb-hmda-public/prod/help/2017-hmda-fig.pdf#page=14) for a breakout of how Respondent ID is derived based on Agency Code.

+**How do I distinguish between a depository and a non-depository institution?**
+In order to distinguish between depository and non-depository institutions in the HMDA data, refer to the [HMDA Panel](https://ffiec.cfpb.gov/documentation/2020/panel-data-fields/) data field [Other Lender Code](https://ffiec.cfpb.gov/documentation/2020/panel-data-fields/#other_lender_code).
+Depository institutions all have Code 0 as their Other Lender Code.
+The remaining codes are all for non-depository institutions.

+The use of Other Lender Code to distinguish between institution types is more accurate than using Agency Code.

+Agency Code is the field that shows which financial regulator has ownership of the data.
+HMDA data collection is an interagency program that includes the FFIEC and HUD.
+Agency Code allows quick analysis of data of institutions supervised by their regulator.

+Agency Code is not intended to differentiate between depository and non-depository status.
+In the assignment of Agency Code, relationship data are considered.

+For example, if a non-depository has a parent entity that has Agency Code 1 for OCC, the non-depository will also have Agency Code 1.

+Additionally, all institutions that shares an ownership chain with an institution that has a CFPB [large depository](https://www.consumerfinance.gov/compliance/supervision-examinations/institutions/) institution will have a CFPB Agency Code.